Published Apr 26, 2024

 Updated October 18, 2024: We have updated the SMTP AUTH Clients Submission Report in the Exchange admin center, adding the Authentication Protocol column to show if Basic auth or OAuth is being used to submit email to Exchange Online.
 The data will build up over the next 90 days.
 Thank you for your patience.

 Basic auth is a legacy authentication method that sends usernames and passwords in plain text over the network.
 This makes it vulnerable to credential theft, phishing, and brute force attacks.
-To improve the protection of our customers and their data, we are retiring Basic auth from Client Submission (SMTP AUTH) and encouraging customers to use modern authentication methods that are more secure.

 When this will happen: